LAW 693.04 Sessions 2 & 3: Practical Exercises in Indigenous Legal Frameworks – Mapping and Charting Our Path Forward

 Objective:

-These group exercise are designed to engage you with key concepts from the readings, encouraging critical thinking on the distinctions between Indigenous law and Aboriginal law, and how the decolonization of law can be conceptualized and practiced.
+These group exercises are designed to engage you with key concepts from the readings, encouraging critical thinking on the distinctions between Indigenous law and Aboriginal law, and how the decolonization of law can be conceptualized and practiced.
 The exercise will also cultivate reflexivity among the class regarding your roles and responsibilities as future lawyers in the process of reconciliation.

 Instructions: